alfnielsen/vsc-base/vsc-base/README.md

 vsc-base as a module that aims to make it esaier to create vscode extensions.

-It also the base for vsc-script extension.
+It's also the base for using the vsc-script extension.

 Documentation can be found on [vsc-base.org](http://vsc-base.org)

-Release note can be foun on vsc-base's [github wiki](https://github.com/alfnielsen/vsc-base/wiki/Release-notes)
+Release note can be found on vsc-base's [github wiki](https://github.com/alfnielsen/vsc-base/wiki/Release-notes)

 **WARNING:**
 This is still not version 1.0.0, and changes to methods and their names will come before the final first version.